The Governance Team

 Nathalie Drach-Temam's Career

-With a background in mathematics, Nathalie Drach-Temam has been a professor in computer science since 2004 at UPMC and then Sorbonne University following the merger.
+With a background in mathematics, Nathalie Drach-Temam has been a professor in computer science since 2004 at Pierre and Marie Curie University (UPMC) and then at Sorbonne University following the merger.
 She previously taught and conducted research activities at the University of Rennes 1, the University of Paris-Sud and at Inria.
-Her area of expertise concerns the design of processors, the brains of any digital system, taking into account both hardware and software dimensions.
+Her area of expertise concerns the design of processors, the brains of any digital system, taking into account both hardware and software.

 She created and led the ALSOC team (Architecture and Software for Systems on Chip) of the Paris 6 Computer Science Laboratory (LIP6 – managed by Sorbonne University and the CNRS) from 2006 to 2011.
 She also created and was in charge of the Master’s in Computer Science specialty ACSI (Architecture and Design of Integrated Systems) from 2005 to 2009.
 She has led numerous national and international academic and industrial projects and is currently a member of European and national networks of excellence and experts.

-From 2012 to 2016, Nathalie Drach-Temam was a vice president at Pierre and Marie Curie University in charge of career planning and student life, then in charge of education and career planning from 2016 to 2017.
-She was most recently Vice President of Research, Innovation and Open Science at Sorbonne University from 2018 to 2021.
+From 2012 to 2016, Nathalie Drach-Temam was a Vice President at UPMC in charge of career planning and student life, then in charge of education and career planning from 2016 to 2017.
+She was previously Vice President of Research, Innovation and Open Science at Sorbonne University from 2018 to 2021.

 The Vice Presidents